prateekagr21/Human-basic-Activities-analysis/README.md

 - Collected the data and organized to form a meaningful dataset.
 - Checked for null values and observed the data to form meaningful insights.
 - Did Exploratory Data Analysis on the dataset.
-- Visualizations were made by using Matplotlib and Seaborn Libraries.
+- Visualizations were made by using Matplotlib and Seaborn Libraries..

 ### Did data Preprocessing.